Chart Color Schemes

 An assessment of population growth drivers in Epping - South reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Epping - South's population, as of November 2025, is approximately 8,859.
-This figure shows an increase of 655 people since the 2021 Census, which recorded a population of 8,204.
-The increase was inferred from ABS estimates: 8,473 in June 2024 and validated new addresses totalling 342 since the Census date.
-This results in a density ratio of 558 persons per square kilometer.
-Epping - South's growth rate of 8.0% since the census is close to the national average of 8.9%.
-Overseas migration was the primary driver of population growth during this period.
+As of February 2026, Epping - South's population is approximately 8,446.
+This figure represents an increase of 242 individuals since the 2021 Census, which recorded a population of 8,204.
+The ABS estimated resident population in June 2024 was 8,413, with an additional 341 validated new addresses added after the Census date.
+This results in a population density ratio of 532 persons per square kilometer.
+Overseas migration is identified as the primary driver for this area's population growth during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends predict exceptional growth, with the area expected to grow by 4,203 persons by 2041, reflecting a total increase of 42.4% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections from 2023 adjusted using weighted aggregation methods for areas not covered by the former data.
+Future population trends indicate exceptional growth, placing this area within the top 10 percent of Australian statistical areas.
+By 2041, the population is projected to grow by 4,203 individuals, reflecting a total increase of 49.4% over the seventeen-year period.

 Frequently Asked Questions - Population